Retrospective: Fading Star

 Quality issues would remain one of the mean issues plaguing Mercedes-Benz into the new millennium.
 Before that, Edzard Reuter’s integrated technology corporation had given way to new CEO, Jürgen E. Schrempp’s, vision of a Welt AG, a global automotive giant with the newly-formed DaimlerChrysler holding at its centre.

-With personnel deployed around the globe to help out at the new subsidiaries, the range of Mercedes-Benz cars - still the number one money earner - didn’t appear to be at the forefront of the considerations of Schrempp et al. And why would it?
+With personnel deployed around the globe to help out at the new subsidiaries, the range of Mercedes-Benz cars - still the number one money earner - did not appear to be at the forefront of the considerations of Schrempp et al. And why would it?
 Sales figures were still very buoyant, and the range expansion was both in full flow and met with success.

-After more than a decade of crises, new DaimlerChrysler CEO, Dieter Zetsche, rid the company off its Chrysler component, of which he’d been in charge himself before - and where he had overseen a range of cars of utterly insipid design quality, such as Dodge's Caliber and Avenger.
+After more than a decade of crises, new DaimlerChrysler CEO, Dieter Zetsche, eventually rid the company of its Chrysler component, which he himself had been in charge before - and where he had overseen a range of cars of utterly insipid design quality, such as Dodge's Caliber and Avenger.

-Upon his return to Stuttgart, he decreed a focus on the core car business yet again.
+Upon his return to Stuttgart, Zetsche decreed a focus on the core German car business yet again.
 This resulted in an even bigger product onslaught than before, most prominently in the compact car class.
-Instead of continuing the ill-fated pursuit of unusual engineering solutions, the Zee-devised A-class became an utterly conventional Golf class contender.
+Instead of continuing the ill-fated pursuit of unusual engineering solutions, the Zetsche-era A-class became an utterly conventional Golf class contender.
 What set it apart from the competition was its loud, unashamedly crass and vulgar styling.
-If there was no three-pointed star in its grille, the casual observer would expect such a design from some Asian upstart, but not from the world’s most establish maker of automobiles.
+If there was no three-pointed star in its grille, the casual observer would have expected such a design from some Asian upstart, but not from the world’s most established maker of automobiles.

-Photos: Daimler AG (9), www.auto-didakt.com (1), all rights reserved
+Photos: Daimler AG (12), www.auto-didakt.com (1), all rights reserved